Chelsea Eberly

 Sarah Davies

-Sarah founded Greenhouse when she moved to Northern Virginia in 2007 after a long career as a UK children’s publisher working with many celebrated authors, including Judy Blume, Gary Paulsen, Sharon Creech, Philip Pullman, Carl Hiaasen, and Meg Cabot.
+Sarah Davies founded the Greenhouse Literary Agency when she moved to Northern Virginia in 2007 after a long career as a UK children’s publisher working with many celebrated authors, including Judy Blume, Gary Paulsen, Sharon Creech, Philip Pullman, Carl Hiaasen, and Meg Cabot.
 At the helm of Greenhouse, she built the agency from its small beginnings into the powerhouse boutique destination for writers which it is today.
-Over the years Sarah has represented a number of New York Times bestselling writers and seen her authors win many accolades, including the Newbery Medal, which is awarded to the author of “the most distinguished contribution to American literature for children.”
+Over the years, Sarah has represented a number of New York Times bestselling writers and seen her authors win many accolades, including the Newbery Medal, which is awarded to the author of “the most distinguished contribution to American literature for children.”

-Rights People
+Foreign Rights

-Kevin, Jackie and Charlie are Greenhouse’s contracts experts.
-Between them, they have many years’ experience in the negotiation of international publishing agreements and a deep knowledge of the evolving market factors that affect 21st century contracts.
-Their expertise comes into play once primary deal terms (advance, royalties and other significant points) have been agreed, working with our agents and with publishers to reach an optimum final contract for our authors.
+Contracts People is Greenhouse’s sister company and their expertise comes into play once primary deal terms (advance, royalties and other significant points) have been agreed, working with our agents to reach an optimum final contract for Greenhouse’s clients.
 You can read more about them here.

-Gary and Hiwot form one of Greenhouse’s most crucial teams – Finance.
-Both have worked in the media, publishing and licensing industries for many years, and together they are responsible for coordinating all aspects of the agency’s financial affairs on behalf of our clients.
+Gary Phillips and Hiwot Beyene form one of Greenhouse’s most crucial teams – Finance.
+Both have worked in the media, publishing, and licensing industries for many years, and together they are responsible for coordinating all aspects of the agency’s financial affairs on behalf of our clients.
 This includes ensuring our authors are paid on time, reviewing and sending out royalty statements, and liaising with authors on issues related to overseas taxation.